Iki Island: Geology

-The Iki Islands are volcanic in origin: they are the exposed and eroded basaltic summit of a massive Quaternary stratovolcano last active over 400,000 years ago.
+The Iki Islands are volcanic in origin: they are the exposed and eroded basaltic summit of a massive Quaternary stratovolcano last active over 600,000 years ago.

-Iki Island is slightly oval in shape, and measures approximately 17 km from north-south and 14 km from east-west.
+Iki Island is slightly oval in shape, and measures approximately 17 km from north–south and 14 km from east–west.
 The highest elevation is Takenotsuji (岳ノ辻), a weakly curved peak with a highest elevation at 212.9 m above sea level.
 The average height of the land surface is 100 meters above sea level.

 The archipelago is approximately 20 km north-northeast of the Kyushu coast at its closest point and southeast of the Tsushima Islands.

 History

 The Iki Islands have been inhabited since the Japanese Paleolithic era, and numerous artifacts from the Jōmon, Yayoi and Kofun periods have been found by archaeologists, indicating continuous human occupation and activity.

+In the Kojiki Iki island is one of the islands Izanagi and Izanami gave birth to.
+It is the fifthborn.

+Ikikoku

 In the Chinese Wèizhì Wōrén chuán (Japanese 魏志倭人伝, Gishi Wajinden), part of the Records of the Three Kingdoms dating from the third century, mention is made of a country called “Iki”, (一支国, Iki-koku), located on an archipelago east of the Korean Peninsula.
 Archaeologists have tentatively identified this with the large Yayoi period settlement of Harunotsuji, one of the largest to have been discovered in Japan, where artifacts uncovered indicate a close contact with the Japanese islands and the Asian mainland.

+It is sometimes referred to as "Idaikoku (一大国)", which may be a typographic error.

+In historical records.
+It was said to have bigger fields than Tsukaikoku and a population three times larger.

+There is a museum dedicated to the country located in Nagasaki.

+Iki Province

 The islands were organized as Iki Province under the Ritsuryō reforms in the latter half of the seventh century, and the name Iki-no-kuni appears on wooden markers found in the imperial capital of Nara.

 During the Heian period, the island was attacked by Jurchen pirates in the Toi invasion of 1019.
 Afterwards, the islands came under the rule of the Matsura clan, who developed trade and commercial relations between Goryeo in Korea, Tsushima, Iki and Kyushu.
 However, the islands were again devastated by the Kamakura period Mongol invasions of Japan in 1274 and 1281 during which time many of its inhabitants were slaughtered.
 Throughout the Muromachi period, the islands were a main base for the Japanese Wokou pirates, who plundered coastal settlements in Korea and China.
 Following the establishment of the Tokugawa shogunate in the Edo period, the islands came under the rule of Hirado Domain.